Corn Tortillas You Can Make At Home

 Can I freeze my homemade corn tortillas?

 Yes, you can, but they taste so much better hot off the griddle.
-If you have too many and want to freeze them, make sure they are totally cool and place them in a freezer bag for up to two months in your freezer.
+If you have too many and want to freeze them, make sure they are cool and place them in a freezer bag for up to two months in your freezer.

 Corn Tortillas